robsonrosa/hubot.js/README.md

 ## Hello world

-Hello my name is Hubot.
+Hello, my name is Hubot.
 I'm a robot and I work doing things in Slack chats.
 At first, I do not know many things, but I love new gears.
 Feel free to create them.

 ![start-deploy-gif](https://s9.postimg.org/8yikgyrcv/hubot_start_deploy2.gif)